-During the System's fiscal years ended September 30, 2017 and 2016, global economies have shown signs of strengthening.
+During the System's fiscal years ended September 30, 2018 and 2017, global economies have shown signs of strengthening.
 The global low rate environment has resulted in limited returns from fixed income investments and has caused investors to focus on finding income returns in equity markets and alternative investments.
 With this in mind the System is well diversified and the portfolio is continually managed and monitored to an investment policy established to minimize market risks.
 Economic indicators in the U.S. remain strong with falling unemployment, active consumers, growth in manufacturing, and a strong U.S. dollar.
-The System's overall investment returns were above expectations for the fiscal years ended September 30, 2017 and 2016.
+The System's overall investment returns were above expectations for the fiscal years ended September 30, 2018, 2017, and 2016.
 This followed the September 30, 2015 fiscal year where the System's investments had a significant decrease.
-The current U.S. equity bull market began eight years ago and the returns from this portion of the System's portfolio have investment returns exceeding the actuarial assumption for the five years of that eight year period, including 2017 and 2016.
+The current U.S. equity bull market began nine years ago and the returns from this portion of the System's portfolio have investment returns exceeding the actuarial assumption for the five years of that nine year period, including 2018 and 2017.
 The System is a long-range proposition and is responsible for administering benefits to police officers of the City of St. Louis (the City) who have dedicated their careers as public servants to the residents and businesses of the St. Louis metropolitan area.
 The System has and will continue to provide benefits in a prudent and professional manner to its active and retired Members and their beneficiaries.

-The System's net position was \$777 million at September 30, 2017, which represents an increase of \$67 million or 9.5% from September 30, 2016.
-This increase was primarily due to appreciation in the fair value of investments of \$87 million resulting from a rebounding economy and investment markets.
+The System's net position was \$796 million at September 30, 2018, which represents an increase of \$20 million or 2.5% from September 30, 2017.
+This increase was primarily due to appreciation in the fair value of investments of \$45 million resulting from a rebounding economy and investment markets.

-Additions to net position for the fiscal year 2017 was \$132 million as compared to additions of \$88 million for fiscal year 2016.
-This figure is comprised of \$94 million in net investment gain, \$4 million in Members' contributions, and \$34 million in employer's contributions.
-Additions to net position increased \$44 million from 2016, a 50% increase principally due to the higher return on the System's investments.
-The employer's contributions were \$34 and \$31 million for the 2017 and 2016 fiscal years, respectively.
+Additions to net position for the fiscal year 2018 were \$89 million as compared to additions of \$132 million for fiscal year 2017.
+This figure is comprised of \$51 million in net investment gain, \$5 million in Members' contributions, and \$33 million in employer's contributions.
+Additions to net position decreased \$43 million from 2017, a 32% decrease principally due to the higher return on the System's investments in fiscal year 2017.
+The employer's contributions were \$33 and \$34 million for the 2018 and 2017 fiscal years, respectively.

-Deductions from net position were \$65 and \$64 million for fiscal years 2017 and 2016, respectively.
-Benefit payments and refunds of Member's contributions combined represents more than 98% of the total deductions from net position for both the 2017 and 2016 fiscal years.
+Deductions from net position were \$70 and \$65 million for fiscal years 2018 and 2017, respectively.
+Benefit payments and refunds of Member's contributions combined represents more than 98% of the total deductions from net position for both the 2018 and 2017 fiscal years.

-The overall investment return for the System was 13.09% and 7.85% for fiscal years ended September 30, 2017 and 2016, respectively.
-The investment return for both of the years ended 2017 and 2016 were above the actuarial assumption investment rate of return of 7.5% (7.65% less 0.15% for administrative expenses) due to an improvement in the investment markets.
+The overall investment return for the System was 7.56% and 13.09% for fiscal years ended September 30, 2018 and 2017, respectively.
+The investment return for both of the years ended 2018 and 2017 were above the actuarial assumption investment rate of return of 7.5% (7.65% less 0.15% for administrative expenses) due to an improvement in the investment markets.
 Active oversight by the Board of Trustees continues to ensure the System retains top performing investment managers while maintaining a balanced investment portfolio.